bynflow/esplora/README.md

 process.
 I am trying to figure out how I can apply multithreading in the application code as it is now.

     INSTALL AND RUN
 Filegm is a Python3 application and runs on Linux OS, to start it you need to install python3-tk.
-The command to run, for example, on Debian-based systems is: sudo apt-get install python3-tk
+The command to run, for example, on Debian-based systems is as usual: sudo apt-get install python3-tk